Lukuluk0/CyberJourney/TryHackMe/CyberDefense/Networking.md

 Here the TTL is 36 secondes

-When searching for an association your computer sends the query first to a recursive DNS server that will find the bedst suited DNS to answer the query.
+When searching for an association your computer sends the query first to a recursive DNS server that will find the best suited DNS to answer the query.